kekse1/count.php/README.md

 more or less arbitrary (but filtered, see `secureHost()`) identifier String) to use.

 Every override set's the state (see `{get,set}State()`) `overridden = true`.

+#### Static mode
+Beneath a Boolean type the `override` can also be one **string**.
+In this case, only for this one 'host' will be counted!
+It's useful for only one website, and even if you GET it with `https://host` or `https://www.host`, maybe `https://subdomain.host` or even `https://127.1` or so, only ONE value will be counted!

 ### Overwrites
 Beneath the default configuration, any host (within the file system, as desribed above at [Storage](#storage))